wewantwebsites/portfolio/src/posts/launching-a-portfolio.md

 My portfolio site followed a straightforward structure:

 1. **Routes**: I organized my routes using SvelteKit's file-based routing system.
 Each page had its own Svelte component.
+There is a `routes/+page.svelte` for Home, `routes/about/+page.svelte` for About, `routes/blog/[slug]` for any of the blogs.

-2. **Components**: I created reusable components for the header, footer, project cards, and blog posts.
-TailwindCSS classes were applied directly within these components.
+2. **Components**: I created components for the blog posts, a nav, and a header.
+Since I'm using mdsvex I can bring more feature rich components as my blogs get more advanced.

 3. **Markdown Content**: All my project descriptions and blog posts were stored as Markdown files in a dedicated directory. mdsvex converted these files into Svelte components during build time.